future-architect/vuls/README.md

 - Scan without root privilege, no dependencies
 - Almost no load on the scan target server
 - Offline mode scan with no internet access.
-(Red Hat, CentOS, OracleLinux, Ubuntu, Debian)
+(CentOS, Debian, Oracle Linux, Red Hat, and Ubuntu)

 [Fast Root Scan](https://vuls.io/docs/en/architecture-fast-root-scan.html)

 - Scan with root privilege
 - Almost no load on the scan target server
-- Detect processes affected by update using yum-ps (RedHat, CentOS, Oracle Linux and Amazon Linux)
+- Detect processes affected by update using yum-ps (Amazon Linux, CentOS, Oracle Linux, and RedHat)
 - Detect processes which updated before but not restarting yet using checkrestart of debian-goodies (Debian and Ubuntu)
 - Offline mode scan with no internet access.
-(RedHat, CentOS, OracleLinux, Ubuntu, Debian)
+(CentOS, Debian, Oracle Linux, Red Hat, and Ubuntu)

 [Deep Scan](https://vuls.io/docs/en/architecture-deep-scan.html)